steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ![](./imgs/lec2/3.svg)

-And there's the matrix, the three by three matrix.
+And we can describe those coefficients as matrix, the three by three matrix.

 ![](./imgs/lec2/5.svg)